dtr-org/unit-e/README.md

 ## Testing

-We strive to keep the unit-e code base fully tested and covered by automated tests.
+We strive to keep the unit-e codebase fully tested and covered by automated tests.

 Unit tests can be compiled and run with: `make check`.
 Further details on